 - Joint application.
 You’ll need to coordinate with your guarantor to get your application filled out properly.

 - No guarantee of approval.
-You could still be rejected in which case you’ll need to consider other options, such as a bad credit loan.
+Even with a guarantor your loan application could still be rejected.
+You’ll then need to consider other options, such as a bad credit loan or payday loan.

 When it comes down to picking the right loan guarantor, you should be sure to pick someone you trust (and who trusts you in return).
 Many people turn to friends, family members and business partners to help them get the money they need.
-A good rule of thumb is to pick someone who is financially responsible and has a good credit rating.
+A good rule of thumb is to pick someone who is financially responsible and has an excellent credit rating.

-- Decent income.
-They will likely need to show proof of income or enough savings to pay back the loan if you fail to make your repayments.
+- Income or savings.
+The guarantor will need to show proof of a stable source of income or enough savings to pay back the loan if you fail to make your repayments.

 - Canadian resident.
 For some loans, your guarantor will need to have lived in Canada for a certain period of time to cosign.

 - Age of majority.
-They’ll also need to prove they’re over 18 years of age (in most provinces), usually by showing a piece of government-issued ID.
+The guarantor will also need to prove they’re over 18 years of age (or the age of majority where they live) by providing photo ID.

 What are my alternatives if I can’t find a loan guarantor?

 - Bad credit loan.
-These loans might be a good fit for you if you have a credit score below 650 and can’t find a guarantor for your loan.
+A bad credit loan might be a good fit for you if you have a credit score below 600 and can’t find a guarantor for your loan.
+Lenders focus on your income and ability to repay a loan rather than your credit score, but high interest rates apply.
+Learn more about the best bad credit loans.

 - Credit builder loan.
-You may be able to get a credit builder loan, which will report every on-time payment you make to help you build up your credit score.
+You may be able to get a credit builder loan, which sees the lender report every on-time payment you make to help you build up your credit score.
+However, you don’t get access to the funds until you’ve paid off your loan.

 - Credit counselling.
-Most provinces have dedicated credit counselling services to help borrowers manage their debt loads.
+Most provinces have dedicated credit counselling services to help borrowers manage their debt and improve their financial wellbeing.

 - Borrow from family or friends.
 If you can’t qualify for a loan, you could ask a family member or friend to spot you some cash while you build up your credit rating.